agus-m/apache-airflow/README.md

 This project aims to guide a beginer user step by step teaching how to install apache-airflow on ubuntu 20.04 LTS from scratch.

-The instructions are available in Spanish and English
+The instructions are available in Spanish and in English

 The file "Instalar Airflow con pipenv en Ubuntu 20.04.txt" has the instruccions in spanish.